-We do not need parental consent to process any personal data including image or voice recordings for the purposes of education e.g. photographs or video of a student completing their PE Practical Assessment for their GSCE examination or child with SEND demonstrating how they meet a learning outcome.
+We do not need parental consent to process any personal data including image or voice recordings made for the purposes of education e.g., video of a Performance Assessment for a GSCE examination in PE in a sport or activity where live moderation is not possible by the school or other Assessment Centre..
 Using names, image and voice recordings of children in their work and in displays inside school, is a fundamental part of their education, personal development and how we celebrate them.
 This does not affect the statutory rights of individuals as set out in Section 4.
 Anyone can raise any concern with any member of staff about our use of their or their child's data at any time and we are obliged to ensure their rights are upheld where we have no lawful reason to refuse.

-We do need parental consent to use personal data including image and voice recordings for other reasons such as marketing or self-promotion in publications and on websites or social media platforms directly managed by us or, with our permission, by others associated with us and may include pictures that have been drawn by children.
+We may need parental consent to use personal data including image and voice recordings for other reasons such as marketing or self-promotion in publications and on websites or social media platforms directly managed by us or, with our permission, by others associated with us and may include pictures of living people that have been drawn by children.
 Images that might cause embarrassment or distress will not be used nor will image or voice recordings of children be associated with materials or issues that are considered sensitive.
 Anyone with parental responsibility for a child can ask to see any images that we hold of them at any time.

-There is no legally binding age of consent in the UK with regard to the use of an individual's own data, including their image or voice, except when providing an Information Society Service (ISS) directly to a child online and solely on the basis of their consent.
-In the UK this particular age of consent is 13 years old.
+There is no legally binding age of consent in the UK with regard to the use of an individual's own data, including their image or voice, except when providing an Information Society Service (ISS) directly to a child online and solely on the basis of their consent(which is aged 13).
 We do not currently offer any ISS and have no plans to.
 This means that any child of any age can assert their data rights or consent to the use of their data under the law, providing we are sure that they understand their rights and the implications of their consent.
 For more information about how we make decisions about a child's competence to consent or withdraw consent that their parents have previously provided, please see Section 5.